techwithgbenga/flux-ai-image-generation/README.md

 ## API usage

-Our API offers access to our models.
+Our API offers access to flux models.
 It is documented here:
 [docs.bfl.ml](https://docs.bfl.ml/).

 In this repository we also offer an easy python interface.
 To use this, you